Is there a medically, or clinically, recognised diagnosis of ‘False Memory Syndrome’?

 Felicity Goodyear-Smith admits to a personal as well as professional involvement in the issue.

 Her husband and parents-in-law were imprisoned for sexual abuse offences, having been members of the New Zealand community, CentrePoint, that encouraged sexual intimacy amongst its members, including the children.

 Although the adults involved were prosecuted for these acts, including public sex with children, Goodyear-Smith claims that this was simply ‘childhood sexual experimentation’ and quotes studies that claim to show that adult-child sex can be harmless.

-NB: I personally think that False Memory Syndrome does not exist in the way that it is being portrayed in the mainstream media.
+Admin’s Note: I personally think that False Memory Syndrome does not exist in the way that it is being portrayed by ill-informed bloggers, and in the mainstream media.
 I do believe however, that certain memories can be ‘implanted’ by various means, including Hypnosis, in vulnerable people with the intention that they can be manipulated in a particular way.
-Perhaps to fit in with a story that needs to put into the public consciousness for example.
+Perhaps to fit in with a story that needs to be disseminated among the wider population for example.